ashishtele/ashishtele.github.io/_posts/2021-04-06-Market_mix_modeling_Robyn.md

 1. Geometric
 2. Weibull

-Diminishing returns (Hill): Each additional unit of advertising increases the response, but at a declining rate.
-There are a variety of functions to model nonlinear response to a media variable such as a simple logarithm, a power, and S-curve transformation.
+Diminishing returns (Hill): Each additional unit of advertising increases the response but at a declining rate.
+There are a variety of functions to model nonlinear response to a media variable such as a simple logarithm, a power, and an S-curve transformation.

-Continued...
+I found this approach very helpful for my project.
+I still have to discover many things in the Robyn, but it is a promising start.

 Thanks for reading!!
-Ashish